Local Index Theory for Lorentzian Manifolds: Distinguished parametrices for normally hyperbolic operators

 It remains to show that $\tilde G$ has wavefront set contained in $\Lambda_\Feyn^+$ over all of $X\times X$.
 This follows from propagation of singularities as $\mathrm{WF} \setminus \Delta^*$ is invariant under the geodesic flow and every orbit intersects $T^* (\UU \times \UU)$ because each maximal lightlike geodesic hits $\Sigma$. \end{proof}

 \begin{prop} Let $P$ be a normally hyperbolic operator on a globally hyperbolic spacetime $X$.
 Then there exists a Feynman propagator. \end{prop}

 \begin{proof} By Proposition~\ref{prop:FeynmanExtend}, it suffices to construct a Feynman propagator in a globally hyperbolic neighborhood $\UU$ of a Cauchy hypersurface $\Sigma$.
-The metric and the operator $P$ can be deformed in the future of $\UU$ to have product structure near another Cauchy hypersurface.
-This means there exists another globally hyperbolic spacetime $X'$ with a normally hyperbolic operator $P'$ such that there exists a Cauchy hypersurface $\Sigma_1\subset X'$ with as globally hyperbolic neighborhood $\UU_1\subset X'$ and a Cauchy hypersurface $\Sigma_2\subset X'$ with a globally hyperbolic neighborhood $\UU_2\subset X'$ with the following two properties: \begin{enumerate}[\myicon] \item The neighborhood $\UU_1$ is isometric to $\UU$ and the operator $P'$ restricted to $\UU_1$ coincides with $P$. \item The metric and the operator $P'$ have product structure over $\UU_2$ so that the associated operator $\Delta$ is self-adjoint with respect to a positive definite Hermitian inner product. \end{enumerate} Now one constructs a Feynman propagator for $P'$ on $\UU_2$ as in \eqref{LaplaceHadamard} and extends it to a Feynman propagator for $P'$ on $X'$.
-The restriction of this operator to $\UU_1$ is then defines a Feynman propagator for $P$ on $\UU$. \end{proof}
+The metric can be deformed in the future of $\UU$ to have product structure near another Cauchy hypersurface in such a way that the interpolating manifold is globally hyperbolic.
+To be more precise, there exists another globally hyperbolic spacetime $X'$ which contains a Cauchy hypersurface $\Sigma_1\subset X'$ with a globally hyperbolic neighborhood $\UU_1\subset X'$ and a Cauchy hypersurface $\Sigma_2\subset X'$ with a globally hyperbolic neighborhood $\UU_2\subset X'$ such that: \begin{enumerate}[\myicon] \item the neighborhood $\UU_1$ is isometric to $\UU$, \item the metric has product structure over $\UU_2$, \end{enumerate} see \cite[Thm.~3]{omueller}.

+The (isometric copy of) the restriction of $P$ to $\UU$ can be extended to a normally hyperbolic operator $P'$ on $X'$ and then be deformed on $\UU_2$ to be of the form $P'=\frac{\partial^2}{\partial t^2} + \Delta$.
+If we are in case~\eqref{FallA}, we can furthermore assume that $\Delta$ is formally selfadjoint with respect to a positive definite Hermitian inner product and bounded from below by 1, say.

+Now one constructs a Feynman propagator for $P'$ on $\UU_2$ as in \eqref{LaplaceHadamard} and extends it to a Feynman propagator for $P'$ on $X'$.
+The restriction of this operator to $\UU_1$ then defines a Feynman propagator for $P$ on $\UU$. \end{proof}

-While Feynman propagators are not unique, their singularity structure is, i.e.\ different Feynman propagators differ by smoothing operators.
-The singularity structure of Feynman propagators can be described quite explicitly on a symbolic level.
+While Feynman propagators are not unique, their singularity structure is. i.e.\ different Feynman propagators differ by smoothing operators.
+In particular, Feynman propagators that are constructed from Cauchy surfaces near which the metric is of product type in the above manner will in general be different.
+This difference, in a way, is the origin of the appearance of a nontrivial index.
+Similarly, the fact that the difference is smoothing reflects the Fredholmness of the problem.
+The singularity structure of Feynman propagators near the diagonal can be described quite explicitly on a symbolic level.
 For our purposes we will need only the singularities up to a certain order.

 Suppose that $n=\dim(X)$ is even and that $\UU$ is a sufficiently small neighborhood of the diagonal in $X \times X$.
 We apply Proposition~\ref{prop:ZerlegeG} with $N=2$ and obtain a decomposition

 where $G^{\reg}$ is $C^2$ near the diagonal and